kskels/lab-openshift-workshop/workshop/content/exercises/04-deployment-strategies.md

 ### Rolling Strategy

-#### Create an Application

-Create example application with multiple replicas using *RollingUpdate* as deployment strategy.
+Create an example application with multiple replicas using *RollingUpdate* as the deployment strategy.

 We will use conservative parameters for `maxSurge` and `maxUnavailable` for update to take slightly longer to be able to observe the process.
 Notice `v1` image version used `quay.io/kskels/deployment-example:v1` for the application.

-Create example deployment
+Copy the following contents into a `.yaml` file, for example `example-app-deployment.yaml`

 ```yaml
 apiVersion: apps/v1